The Magic‘s role players need to be way better to challenge Boston in their first-round series, Josh Robbins of The Athletic writes.

 - Terry Rozier is out of the Heat‘s rotation but he still wound up on the injury report for Wednesday’s Game 2.
 Rozier suffered a left ankle sprain during an optional workout, Ira Winderman of the South Florida Sun Sentinel tweets.

 - Brandon Miller is the only Hornets player close to untouchable status, Spotrac contributor Keith Smith opines in his offseason preview.
-Charlotte should try once again to seek a trade for Mark Williams and even consider moving LaMelo Ball if the right offer comes along.
-Getting some assets, even minor ones, for some of their other regulars to free up time for developmental players should also be a part of their offseason approach.
+Charlotte should try once again to seek a trade for Mark Williams and even consider moving LaMelo Ball if the right offer comes along, Smith suggests, adding that getting assets, even minor ones, for some of their other regulars to free up time for developmental players should also be a part of the team’s offseason approach.

 KCP jawing at Horford ‘your with us’ and smack talking anyone in ear shot after committing the foul on Tatum was the beginning of the end game 1.